-(i) Either serious emergency or grave crisis situation as determined to exist by a vote of at least twelve of the fifteen Executive Councillors, the Executive Council may reserve for itself full and complete authority over any aspect of the affairs of the Association, until in its opinions such emergency or crisis is brought under control.
-The Executive Council shall be required to provide a complete account of it's actions regarding such an emergency or crisis situation to the next Annual General Assembly.

-NOTE - The Websters new Collegiate Dictionary describes

-EMERGENCY as follows:
+- (i) Either serious emergency or grave crisis situation as determined to exist by a vote of at least twelve of the fifteen Executive Councillors, the Executive Council may reserve for itself full and complete authority over any aspect of the affairs of the Association, until in its opinions such emergency or crisis is brought under control.
+The Executive Council shall be required to provide a complete account of it's actions regarding such an emergency or crisis situation to the next Annual General Assembly. - NOTE The Websters new Collegiate Dictionary describes EMERGENCY as follows: - (i) an unforseen combination of circumstances or the resulting state that calls for immediate action, an unstable or crucial time or state of affairs whose outcome will make a decision difference for better or worse.

-(i) an unforseen combination of circumstances or the resulting state that calls for immediate action, (ii) a pressing need.
+(ii) a pressing need.